maxim-kukushkin/VoronYetAnotherBurner/docs/BOM.md

 - Bowden tube (to guide the filament into the extruder
 - 3x awg 26-30 wires, preferably different colors, ~50cm each (better to have some extra) (for LEDs)
 - Molex Micro-Fit 3.0 male (this is what LDO kits use, it may vary based on when LED connector is already being used in the printer)
+- (optional) 3x JST-XH 2-pin connectors (to shorten fan wires and ensure better cablework)

 ### Tools
 - Soldering iron + solder
 - PETG filament (normal color, accent color and transparent filament).
 Option to use ABS, but it hasn't been tested with the STLs/models included in this repo
 - (optional) soldering iron adaptor for heatset inserts
-- A crimping tool would come in handy when working with the Molex Micro-Fit connector
+- A crimping tool would come in handy when working with the connectors
 - A screwdriver for M2, M2.5, M3 and M4 allen keys